nextflow-io/nextflow/docs/vscode.md

 In the event of an error, you can stop or restart the language server from the command palette.
 See [Commands](#commands) for the set of available commands.

 Report issues at [nextflow-io/vscode-language-nextflow](https://github.com/nextflow-io/vscode-language-nextflow) or [nextflow-io/language-server](https://github.com/nextflow-io/language-server).
 When reporting, include a minimal code snippet that reproduces the issue and any error logs from the server.
-To view logs, open the "Output" tab and select "Nextflow Language Server" from the dropdown.
-Enable "Nextflow > Debug" in the [extension settings](#settings) to show additional log messages while debugging.
+To view logs, open the **Output** tab and select **Nextflow Language Server** from the dropdown.
+Enable **Nextflow > Debug** in the [extension settings](#settings) to show additional log messages while debugging.

 ## Limitations

-- The language server does not detect certain filesystem changes, like switching Git branches.
+- The language server does not detect certain filesystem changes, such as changing the current Git branch.
 Restart the language server from the command palette to sync it with your workspace.

-- THe language server does not support configuration options from third-party plugins, so it will report "Unrecognized config option" warnings for those settings.
+- The language server does not recognize configuration options from third-party plugins and will report "Unrecognized config option" warnings for them.

 - The language server provides limited support for Groovy scripts in the `lib` directory.
 Errors in Groovy scripts are not reported as diagnostics, and changing a Groovy script does not automatically re-compile the Nextflow scripts that reference it.
 Edit the Nextflow script or close and re-open it to refresh the diagnostics.